Benefits of group insurance plans

 What is Gratuity?

 Gratuity is a statutory lumpsum monetary benefit paid by an employer to an employee as a token of appreciation for their long-term service.
-It is governed by the Payment of Gratuity Act, 1972.
+It is governed by the Code on Social Security, 2020 (“COSS”).

 -